Cabin Fever 2: Spring Fever: Plot

 Some time after the events of the first film, a disfigured Paul escapes from the creek and makes it to the highway, only to be splattered by a school bus.
 Deputy Winston Olsen checks the remains and assures the shocked bus driver that he has hit a moose, then dumps the body near a creek.
 Paul's infected blood enters the creek and makes its way into a local bottled water company.

 High school senior John is debating whether to go to prom with his long-time crush Cassie or stay home.
-His friend Alex is against going until he hooks up with a girl named Liz who drags him to the toilet before giving him a blowjob.
+His friend Alex is against going until he hooks up with a girl named Liz who drags him to the toilet where she gives him a blowjob.
 Alex notices a large yellowhead on her lip but thinks nothing of it.
 She says if she can get off work that night, she will meet him at the Prom.
 John's friends Darryl and Dane recommend that he watch a movie with them instead of going to prom.
-While walking home, John asks Cassie to go to prom but she refuses.
+While walking Cassie home, John asks her to go to prom but she refuses.

 Winston is at a restaurant and sees a worker from the bottled water company die and realizes the cause was Paul's body.
 He goes to the water plant to inform its operators, who are quickly killed by a group of soldiers in NBC suits.
 Winston leaves before they can get to him.

 At the high school, where the infected bottles are distributed, the infection spreads, causing several deaths.
 Alex is disappointed that Liz did not come, while John gets into a fight with Cassie's boyfriend Marc.
 As the prom queen is named, the soldiers storm in and put the school under lockdown.
 As more students in the gym show signs of infection and die, the gym is gassed from the outside.
 Cassie, John, and Alex watch the carnage in horror.
 Winston is picked up by his cousin Herman, ready to leave town.

 Alex discovers he is infected with necrotizing fasciitis and stays behind.
-John shows signs of the infection and lets Cassie amputate his hand to stop it.
+John shows signs of the infection on his hand and has Cassie amputate his hand in the wood shop to stop it.
 Marc hits Cassie with a hammer and tries to kill John but Cassie kills him with a nail gun.
 The two leave the school only to be ambushed by the soldiers.
-John stalls them, allowing Cassie to escape.
-She finds herself on the highway and stops Herman's van.
+John, weakened by loss of blood, stalls them, allowing Cassie to escape.
+She finds herself on the highway and flags down Herman's van.
 Winston and Herman take Cassie with them, not knowing she is also infected.

 Meanwhile, Alex's date Liz is at her workplace.
 She is a stripper at Teazers and she spreads the infection to the customers, who in turn spread it further around the country and even to Mexico.

 In a post-credits scene, Darryl and Dane are shown watching a movie and Dane says "prom blows".